Callumpy/discord-musicbot-docker/README.md

 Fork of Jargosh MusicBot, but in a Docker Image for easier installation.

-For configuration see the original authors Wiki: [github.com/jagrosh/MusicBot/wiki/Setup](https://github.com/jagrosh/MusicBot/wiki/Setup).
+For configuration see the original author's Wiki: [github.com/jagrosh/MusicBot/wiki/Setup](https://github.com/jagrosh/MusicBot/wiki/Setup).

 ## Docker compose